 Natalie’s changed the label design for the first time in 21 years.

 Natalie’s purchased their first non-citrus juicing machine, a small-scale vegetable juice press.
-Natalie’s has now expanded their juice offering and produces over 16 different varieties including classics and newest items like Carrot Ginger.
+Natalie’s has now expanded their juice offering & produces over 16 different varieties including classics & newest items like Orange Beet & Carrot Ginger.

-Natalie’s is now sold in over 32 states and 41 countries.
-What started as a small family-inspired dream team of four, has grown into a brand with an international presence, and over 175 team members throughout the country.
+Natalie’s is now sold in over 32 states & 50 countries.
+What started as a small family-inspired dream team of four, has grown into a brand with an international presence, & over 175 team members throughout the country.

 After 30 years, the legacy set forth by Marygrace Sexton continues to flourish as the company has grown from a local operation to a global one.
-Now, our namesake, who has been involved with the business for 7 years and currently serves as the Vice President of Marketing, has a daughter of her own to carry the third generation into the bright future of Natalie’s juices.
+Now, our namesake, who has been involved with the business for 8 years & currently serves as the Vice President of Marketing, has a daughter of her own to carry the third generation into the bright future of Natalie’s juices.